vsergeev/python-periphery/README.md

 # python-periphery v1.0.0

-## Linux Peripheral I/O (GPIO, LED, SPI, I2C, MMIO, Serial) with Python 2 / Python 3
+## Linux Peripheral I/O (GPIO, LED, PWM, SPI, I2C, MMIO, Serial) with Python 2 / Python 3

-python-periphery is a pure Python library for GPIO, LED, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
+python-periphery is a pure Python library for GPIO, LED, PWM, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
 It is useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. python-periphery is compatible with Python 2 and Python 3, is written in pure Python, and is MIT licensed.

 Using Lua or C?
 Check out the [lua-periphery](https://github.com/vsergeev/lua-periphery) and [c-periphery](https://github.com/vsergeev/c-periphery) projects.